qlik-oss/mira/README.md

 ```

 **NOTE** - Mira does not support hosting multiple engine containers inside the same pod, since they would get the same IP address and port.

+### DNS mode

+In dns mode Mira assumes that any dns queries for the string defined as MIRA_DISCOVERY_HOSTNAME returns all the qix engine instances in the orchestration.
+In this mode there is no need to set labels on your container/pod as in previous modes, instead the hostname to query for will differ dependending on orchestration.

+An example for how this is configured for docker swarm is found [here](./examples/dns/docker-compose-dns.yml).

 ### Non-Dockerized Node.js process